 First: culture.
-In order to engage volunteers, you need to create a culture of community and support.
+To engage volunteers, you need to create a culture of community and support.

 Next: convenience.
 How streamlined is the volunteer experience?
-Can volunteers get involved easily?
-If they have to jump through lots of hoops to sign up, or their onsite check-in felt chaotic, they’re less likely to have positive associations with your organization.
+Can volunteers get involved quickly?
+If they have to jump through lots of hoops to sign up, or their onsite check-in feels chaotic, they're less likely to have positive associations with your organization.

-Implementing a volunteer management system can streamline nearly the entire volunteer experience, from your website to on-site check-in.
+A volunteer management system can streamline the entire volunteer experience, from your website to onsite check-in.
 A robust option will even automate the hours logging process, removing unnecessary obstacles.

 Engagement is about building relationships with people.
-But many volunteer leaders are so bogged down by administrative tasks like scheduling and data entry that they don’t have time to focus on highly impactful activities that keep volunteers engaged.
-Volunteer management software can free up your time so you can focus on the most important and impactful engagement measures.
+However, many volunteer leaders are so bogged down by administrative tasks like scheduling and data entry that they need more time to focus on highly impactful activities that keep volunteers engaged.
+Volunteer management software can free up your time so you can focus on the most critical and impactful engagement measures.